ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

 Heat flux
 ---------
-The :class:`HeatFlux <ansys.dpf.post.temperature.HeatFlux>` result object can
+You can access the :class:`HeatFlux <ansys.dpf.post.temperature.HeatFlux>` result object with:
-be obtained with the following:

 .. code:: python